 DELINQUENT PAYMENT: If tuition and late fee are not paid by the 10th of the month, the student will not be allowed to participate in the class.
 A student is automatically dropped after the 2nd consecutive absence if tuition has not been paid.

 CLASS WITHDRAWAL: We assume enrollment is for the school year unless the student is withdrawing from the program.
 Please inform the Secretary two (2) weeks in advance if your child is dropping.

 DROPPING AND RE-ENTERING: Students cannot drop out and re-enter at will.
 Since we offer make-up classes and because we frequently have waiting lists, a student’s spot will not be held in a particular class.
 Those dropping and wishing to re-enter must re-register and pay a $10 Bookkeeping Fee.

-MAKE-UP POLICY: Classes missed due to illness, emergency, school function, religious observance, or vacations may be made up by scheduling a make-up class with the Secretary within one month of the absence.
+MAKE-UP POLICY: Classes missed due to illness, emergency, school function, religious observance, or vacations may be made up on one of the scheduled makeup days listed below.
 We reserved the right to deny make-ups for reasons deemed inappropriate.
 Students missing scheduled make-ups will NOT be allowed to reschedule.
 Make-up classes are NOT held over from the School Year to the Summer Session or vice-versa.
 We host one makeup class for students on a Sunday in November, February and May.
 Boys and girls classes are from 1:00-2:00 and cheerleading or preschool classes are from 2:00-3:00